 14 kms later I found myself greeted by Lake McKenzie hut – a 60 bunk abode sitting on the front of a turquoise lake surrounded by rocky mountains and short-lived waterfalls from the day’s rain.
 I made lunch and posted up in the corner of the hut with my laptop to write, only to soon be interrupted.

 Gabby presented herself to be a humble traveler but soon appeared to be much more.
 A Chicago native that immigrated to Israel, she had the grit of soldier and the lust of an adventurer.
-We quickly became friends around the hearthstone drying our socks and warming out feet.
-Soon her very blistered and opinionated partner in crime, Lina, joined in on the conversation.
+We quickly became friends around the hearthstone, drying our socks and warming out feet.
+Soon, her very blistered and opinionated partner in crime, Lina, joined in our conversation.
 We shared our adventures (a theme among travelers) and aspirations for life while Lina complained about her feet.
 I felt for her though, mine weren’t in good shape either.

-That evening though Nora and Conny joined our communal table for dinner and not two seconds after they sat down did I pepper them with questions; their joint laugh livened the tired and wet common area and their smiles still glowed.
-Our conversation lasted deep into the evening laughing, eating chocolate, and speaking on the world, jobs, life, and why we travel – until the lights finally clicked off.
+That evening though Nora and Conny joined our communal table for dinner and not two seconds after they sat down did I start peppering them with questions; their joint laugh livened the tired and wet common area, and their smiles still glowed.
+Our conversation lasted deep into the evening – laughing, eating chocolate, and speaking on the world, jobs, life, and why we travel – until the lights finally clicked off.
 I asked if I could join them on their hike the next day and bid them goodnight.

 In the morning my blisters were well worn and hurting, but I didn’t care – I had cool new hiking buddies.
 My initial plan was to turn around at Howden hut and hike back to Glenorchy but Nora and Conny offered me a ride to Te Anau and every step down the mountain felt like a step closer to their car.
 We passed and crossed dozens of waterfalls on the trek down the mountain, starting the day in our raingear only to strip down to our shorts an hour later.
-I shared the journey of burning man and breaking my leg and my many encounters with mystics in the past months – knowing these girls must think I was crazy.
-But they listened with wanting ears so I told my tale.
+I shared the journey of Burning Man, breaking my leg, and my many encounters with mystics in the past months – knowing these girls must think I was crazy.
+But they listened with wanting ears, so I told my tale.

-Eventually we hit Howden hut and I peeled off my socks wet from walking directly under a 300 ft waterfall (pictured above).
+Eventually we hit Howden hut and I peeled off my socks, wet from walking directly under a 300 ft waterfall (pictured above).
 The blisters were bad and I had 40 kms to go on my journey back to Glenorchy.
-The girls looked at me again compassionately and offered a ride to Te Anau – so I did what any rational backpacker would do and I flipped a coin.
+The girls looked at me again, compassionately, and offered a ride to Te Anau – so I did what any rational backpacker would do; I flipped a coin.

 It came up heads and I gave the girls a look of disappointment, although I was smiling inside excited to enjoy their company a bit longer.
 They smiled, I smiled; we packed up lunch and began the trek back the carpark at the Divide chatting about art and culture.
 These girls felt like my people and it only validated my decision to continue my journey with them.

 The manager at the Backpacker’s Lodge in Te Anau took pity on me in a fully booked city and provided me a tent site for the evening.
 Good thing I had my tent.
-Next thing I know a day hike turned into an evening which turned into a few.
+And so, a day hike turned into an evening which turned into a few.

 In those few days we ate pasta and drank wine and took pictures and cruised around the Milford Sound laughing all the way.
-Our last night, we made dinner, drank maybe too much wine, and talked about love and life.
+Our last night, we made dinner, drank (maybe) too much wine, and talked about love and life.
 Conny and I spoke well into early hours of the morning – and she made me realize how much I still have to learn, discover, and accept about life.
-The final morning, I wrote them a poem, they made me German pancakes, and we said goodbye.
+The final morning, I wrote them a poem; they made me German pancakes.
+We said goodbye.
 Bittersweet, but it was a needed step to continue my journey.
-At the time I was upset that our adventure had to come to an end – but now I’m just grateful I had the opportunity to travel with these two wonderful women.
+At the time, I was upset that our adventure had to come to an end – but now I’m just grateful I had the opportunity to travel with these two wonderful women.